MicrosoftDocs/bot-docs/articles/dotnet/middleware.md

 ---
-title: Intercept messages using the Bot Builder SDK for .NET | Microsoft Docs
+title: Intercept messages | Microsoft Docs
-description: Learn how to intercept messages that are exchanged between user and bot by using the Bot Builder SDK for .NET.
+description: Learn how to intercept messages exchanged between user and bot using the Bot Builder SDK for .NET.
-keywords: Bot Framework, dotnet, .NET, Bot Builder, SDK, message logging, intercept message, inspect message, middleware
 author: kbrandl
 manager: rstand
 ms.topic: article